Gut-Brain Health – What Neuroscientists Are Calling “A Paradigm Shift”

 • chronic pain.

-John Cryan, the irish neuroscientist you met in my previous article, likens communication to Downton Abbey-like upstairs/downstairs communication,
+John Cryan, an Irish neuroscientist working in the field, likened gut-brain communication to Downton Abbey-like upstairs/downstairs communication,

 “The upstairs and the downstairs need each other to survive.
 From a distance, it looks like they are living completely separate and they don’t have much to do with one another.
 But when things start going wrong downstairs that filters on upstairs.
 It’s the same with the gut and the brain.
 If there is something wrong with your microbiome, it’s going to filter on upstairs in the brain, too.”